Stuck with a bad-sounding Minecraft Name? Well, now Mojang players can easily change their Minecraft usernames when they

 - The name changes should work fine with many gaming versions and the modes.

 Common problems while changing Minecraft Name/Username

 Many people randomly face this problem of changing their Minecraft names just a few many times.
 But, it’s not possible to change your profile name right after you have changed it.
 If you want to change the name again, then you have to wait for a period of 30 days and only after that you can change it again.

 Another problem is that most people try to change their name after creating a new account.
 But the thing is, those people have to wait for 30 days too.
 And then there some who want their old name back; those players are required to have a window of 7 days after their 30 days are over.

 A username is the one that is displayed at the bottom right corner of your game launcher.
 People having an old account, have to migrate the old to their Mojang account.

 Things to remember:

 - If you have recently changed your username, it’s a good idea to wait before changing it again.
-In a order to keep the users from changing their names frequently, Mojang enforces a mandatory 30 day waiting time between two name changes.
+In an order to keep the users from changing their names frequently, Mojang enforces a mandatory 30-day waiting time between two name changes.
 This means that once you change your name, you’ll have to wait at again 30 days before you can do it.
 This wait time also happens when you create a new account.
 Which means that you can’t change your name if you have just made a new account.

 - If you wish to have your old name back, you need to change it within 37 days when you change your Minecraft username, as the other users can’t take your old name right away.
 Which means you still have to wait 30 days to change back to your old name.
 There is no instant way to do change the Minecraft account.